Why Eating Too Few Calories Can Stall Fat Loss (and How to Do It Smarter)

 Can eating too little stop weight loss?

 Yes.
-Severe restriction triggers metabolic adaptation, muscle loss, and increased hunger hormones—stalling fat loss and making rebound weight gain more likely.
+Severe restriction triggers metabolic adaptation, muscle loss, and increased hunger hormones—all of which make long-term fat loss harder.

 The Bottom Line